 Flying to Lukla

-Click here for my Complete Nepal Travel Itinerary – What I did plus what I would have done differently!
+⇒ My Everest Base Camp Trek Itinerary – What I did plus what I would have done differently.

 Lukla to Everest Base Camp: The beginning of the Trek

-We walked through the rather small town of Lukla – the streets are full of people as well as “joeys” which is the name for the horses.
+We walked through the rather small town of Lukla – the streets are full of people and “joeys” which is the name for the horses.
 Yaks don’t operate under 3000m – too warm for them with all that underbelly of hair – so the joeys take care of carrying bags etc at the lower levels.

 Everest Base Camp Trek Difficulty Day One: 3/10

 We got into our first tea house Sunrise Lodge & Restaurant quite early – about 4 pm.
 We found our rooms and put in our dinner orders.
 The rooms at the Nepal tea houses are basic as promised.
 Twin beds – each bed has a fitted sheet, a pillow with a pillowcase, and a duvet of sorts.

 I only used my sleeping bag as a base the first few nights as I would have been too hot in it.
 That and I hate sleeping bags as you really can’t move much in them but that’s what keeps you warm.